shyaamex/shyaamex/README.md

 <h1 align="center" >Hii, 👋 <br>This is Shyaam</h1>
-<h3 align="center">I am a DevOps enthusiast and currently exploring the world of DevOps and Cloud and looking for opportunities </h3>
+<h3 align="center">I am a DevOps enthusiast and currently exploring opportunities in the world of web development  </h3>

 <br>